vulpo-dev/postler/README.md

 Exports:
 -   `<Template />`: a React component that will be converted to a Handlebars template
 -   `<Plaintext />`: a plaintext fallback
--   `type Props`: the schema for rendering the template
+-   `type TemplateProps`: the schema for rendering the template
 -   `type Translation`: the schema for translations
 -   `DefaultTranslation`: the default translations to use as a fallback
 -   `Translations`: an array of translations